 How do I best prepare for the event?

-In our lap races, so you can always do a lap and then have a rest – if you are riding in a team , due to the relay-style of those events, you’ll have plenty of time to get some rest, while your mates are doing their turns.
+In our lap races you can always do a lap and then have a rest.
+There is no need to constantly rider.
+If you are in a team, due to the relay-style, you’ll have plenty of time to get some rest, while your mates are doing their turns.

 What do I need to bring?